 When it comes to streaming live TV in the United States (or streaming any kind of video anywhere, for that matter), resolution and bit rate remain as important as ever.
-After all, what good is freeing yourself of the shackles of cable and satellite companies if you’re stuck watching a stream with subpar quality?
+And you’re now able to enjoy YouTube TV in 4K.
+Some of it, at least.
+And if it seems like it’s taken forever for that to happen, you’re not wrong.

 The basic fact is that it takes a lot of bandwidth to stream video — and that’s even more difficult when you’re talking linear TV, (and more so still if it’s a live event like sports).
 So it’s not really that much of a surprise to learn that most live channels stream at 720p resolution — or maybe 1080p if you’re lucky.
 (We’ll leave frame rate out of the equation for a minute, but it’s a thing, too, especially for sports.)

-That 4K Plus add-on actually gets you three major features, and they definitely help justify the price (especially considering that you don’t get everything in the higher resolution).
+That YouTube TV 4K Plus add-on actually gets you three major features, and they definitely help justify the price (especially considering that you don’t get everything in the higher resolution).
 They are:

 - 4K resolution on some content.